 - There is one required textbook: - Welsch, Robert L. and Luis A. Vivanco.
 2021.
 Asking question about cultural anthropology: a concise introduction.
 Third edition.
 New York: Oxford University Press. - Other reading materials are available on Canvas.
 Please look under "Modules" or "Course Reserves" for PDF files and links to additional sources.
-If you encounter problems accessing course materials through The University of

-Florida Library, please find more information at https://accesssupport.uflib.ufl.edu/course-reserves/.

-- We will watch several films and videos during Tuesday and Thursday sessions.
-You do not need to watch them before class. - All readings are required.
-You are expected to read the assigned materials prior to the class date designated on the syllabus.
-Please remember that discussion posts are due before the class for which the readings are assigned.
-Studying materials beforehand will also prepare you for discussion sections and daily group activities and allow you to follow lectures more easily. - Some course materials might be more challenging than others, but do not give up!
+If you encounter problems accessing course materials through The University of Florida Library, please find more information at https://accesssupport.uflib.ufl.edu/course-reserves/. - We will watch several films and videos during Tuesday and Thursday sessions.
+You do not need to watch them before class, but all films are also available on Course Reserves. - You are expected to read the assigned materials prior to the class date designated on the syllabus.
+Studying materials beforehand will prepare you for discussion sections and daily group activities and allow you to follow lectures more easily. - Some course materials might be more challenging than others, but do not give up!
 It is totally okay if you do not fully catch every single line of a text.
 The point is to understand the main ideas and the types of evidence that are used to support them.
 Take notes while reading, highlight important information and interesting quotes, and come to class with questions.
 If you need help with this, please come to see the instructor.